oliverjamescox/100-days-of-code/r1-log.md

 ### Day 28: July 2nd, Thursday

 **Today's Progress**: Actually started work on the front-end of the project, goal is homepage / blog overview & blog post before sending staging link to client.
 Working with TailwindCSS is always nice!

+---

+### Day 29: July 3rd, Friday

+**Today's Progress**: Picking up from where I left it yesterday I sorted the accordion for the blog overview, breaking it out to be a re-usable component.
+I ended up creating two variations; 1) allows multiple tabs to be expanded at any one time 2) only a single tab can be expanded at any one time, if one is already open that's collapsed in favour of the target.
+Implemented the working accordion onto the project and sorted the mobile styles.